castellanos70/PrimeFactorAttack/README.md

    composite number block.
 New composite number monsters will be spawn in addition to prime number ammunition.
    If the player hits a composite number monster with a prime number that is not divisible, the composite number will increase in size based on a difficulty factor.

+   (I plan on creating a new bonus level as well.
+I'll probably squeeze it in directly after the first level is finished, as to give the kids an opportunity to play it.
+I'm not sure how far in the game they will get.
+The bonus level I'm thinking of doing is something similar to the Space Invaders arcade game. -Josh Rhodes)

 5) Different button styles at different levels.